Schedule a free consultation

 Isabella Rossellini is an Italian actress, filmmaker, author, philanthropist, and model.
 Rossellini is most known for her roles in movies such as Blue Velvet and Death Becomes Her.
 Born and raised in Rome, Santa Marinella, and Paris, at the age of 13, she was diagnosed with scoliosis.
 Isabella went through an 18 month ordeal of painful stretchings, body casts, and scoliosis surgery.
 Pieces of one of her shin bones were used during the operation to add support for the individual vertebrae without risking foreign body rejection issues.
 She then went through an extensive recovery from that surgery.
 Consequently, she has permanent incision scars on her back and shin.

 Incidentally, Isabella’s daughter, Elettra Wiedemann, also was diagnosed with scoliosis when she was a child.
-Elettra, an American model, was made to wear a scoliosis brace twenty-three hours a day from the time she was twelve until she was seventeen.
-More than just a pretty face, Elettra has a BA in International Relations and is working on her Masters Biomedicine.
+Elettra, an American food editor and model, wore a scoliosis brace twenty-three hours a day from the time she was twelve until she was seventeen, preventing her from requiring the surgery her mother faced.

 Scoliosis has been known to run in families.
 According to the University of Iowa Health Care department, “Hereditary and congenital irregularities have emerged as the most probable causes of scoliosis today.”
 While genetics is believed to play a role in scoliosis, more than 80 percent of scoliosis cases are deemed idiopathic, meaning the source of the condition is unknown.
 While genetics may play a role in scoliosis, there are still other sources that may contribute to the condition or exacerbate it, such as environmental factors.